-The Board also considered the effect of fall-out benefits on the expenses of the Investment Adviser and BBH such as the increased visibility of BBH's investment management business due to the distribution of the Funds.
-The Board focused on profitability of the Investment Adviser's and BBH's relationships with the Fund before taxes and distribution expenses.
-The Board concluded that neither the Investment Adviser and BBH's nor the Sub-Adviser's profitability was excessive in light of the nature, extent and quality of services provided to the Fund.
-The Board considered other benefits received by BBH, the Investment Adviser, and the Sub-Adviser, as applicable, as a result of their relationships with the Fund.
-These other benefits include proprietary research received from brokers that execute the Fund's purchases and sales of securities and fees received for being the Fund's administer, custodian and fund accounting agent.
-In light of the costs of providing services pursuant to the Advisory Agreement as well as the Investment Adviser and BBH's commitment to the Fund, the ancillary benefits that the Investment Adviser and BBH received were considered reasonable.
+The Board also considered the effect of fall-out benefits to the Investment Adviser and BBH such as the increased visibility of BBH's investment management business due to the distribution of the Trust's funds.
+The Board considered other benefits received by BBH and the Investment Adviser as a result of their relationships with the Fund.
+These other benefits include fees received for being the Fund's administrator, custodian, fund accounting agent.
+In light of the costs of providing services pursuant to the Agreement as well as the Investment Adviser and BBH's commitment to the Fund, the ancillary benefits that the Investment Adviser and BBH received were considered reasonable.